solankiamansingh/2048.github.io/index.md

 ```

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/solankiamansingh/2048.github.io/settings/pages).
+(https://github.com/solankiamansingh/2048.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration fil